Rebuild Your Credit Score

 These are credit cards that are secured by a deposit in the bank that issues them.
 As soon as your debt is discharged, you can apply for one.
 The amount of credit is usually between 50% and 100% of the amount of the deposit.

 Similarly, a secured loan is a loan made with cash as collateral.
-Either money that you’ve already deposited or money from the loan itself can serve as the security on the loan.
-Until payments are made, you won’t have access to this money, but the bank will report your payments to credit rating agencies which will build your score.
+Either money that you’ve already deposited or money from the loan itself can serve as the security on loan.
+Until payments are made, you won’t have access to this money, but the bank will report your payments to credit rating agencies, which will build your score.

 Depending on several factors, you may not be able to get the above loans right away.
 If there is someone with good credit who trusts your ability to repay, you may be able to get a loan with their signature vouching for you.
 They will also be liable for the amount of the loan, so make sure you’re able to repay it.

 Authorized User Status

 Some secondary users on certain credit cards also have the payments reported to credit agencies.
 Not every card will do this, so if you choose this option, make sure to ask whether this is the case.

 Finally, and most importantly, don’t get overwhelmed and don’t give up.
 Bankruptcy can feel like a big stain on your credit report, but it doesn’t have to.
 People overcome it every day, and with care and strategy, you can too.